objetos/q_p5fx/visit_quadrille/_index.md

 ## Manual Iteration Using Nested Loops

-The first and most familiar way to iterate over a `quadrille` is with standard `for` loops:
+The first and most familiar way to iterate over a `quadrille` is with standard `for` loops, a common method used for looping through matrices:

 ```js
 for (let row = 0; row < quadrille.height; row++) {